Bootstrap model: History

-Overview

-In the 1960s and '70s, the ever-growing list of strongly interacting particles — mesons and baryons — made it clear to physicists that none of these particles are elementary.
-Geoffrey Chew and others went so far as to question the distinction between composite and elementary particles, advocating a "nuclear democracy" in which the idea that some particles were more elementary than others was discarded.
-Instead, they sought to derive as much information as possible about the strong interaction from plausible assumptions about the S-matrix, which describes what happens when particles of any sort collide, an approach advocated by Werner Heisenberg two decades earlier.
+Failure and rebirth

+Between 1967 and 1973, deep inelastic scattering experiments at SLAC National Accelerator Laboratory confirmed the existence of quarks and the bootstrap model was superseded by the development of quantum chromodynamics.
+The bootstrap theory was never refuted by experiments but it was considered unsatisfactory as it not delivered on its promises.

+Chew and other scientists still continued to explore bootstrap models for other systems.
+In 1969, the bootstrap procedure was used by Gabriele Veneziano to construct the Veneziano amplitude formula, which led to the development of string theory.

+Motivation

 The reason the program had any hope of success was because of crossing, the principle that the forces between particles are determined by particle exchange.
 Once the spectrum of particles is known, the force law is known, and this means that the spectrum is constrained to bound states which form through the action of these forces.
 The simplest way to solve the consistency condition is to postulate a few elementary particles of spin less than or equal to one, and construct the scattering perturbatively through field theory, but this method does not allow for composite particles of spin greater than 1 and without the then undiscovered phenomenon of confinement, it is naively inconsistent with the observed Regge behavior of hadrons.

 Chew and followers believed that it would be possible to use crossing symmetry and Regge behavior to formulate a consistent S-matrix for infinitely many particle types.
 The Regge hypothesis would determine the spectrum, crossing and analyticity would determine the scattering amplitude (the forces), while unitarity would determine the self-consistent quantum corrections in a way analogous to including loops.
 The only fully successful implementation of the program required another assumption to organize the mathematics of unitarity (the narrow resonance approximation).
 This meant that all the hadrons were stable particles in the first approximation, so that scattering and decays could be thought of as a perturbation.
-This allowed a bootstrap model with infinitely many particle types to be constructed like a field theory — the lowest order scattering amplitude should show Regge behavior and unitarity would determine the loop corrections order by order.
-This is how Gabriele Veneziano and many others constructed string theory, which remains the only theory constructed from general consistency conditions and mild assumptions on the spectrum.
+This allowed a bootstrap model with infinitely many particle types to be constructed like a field theory.
+The lowest order scattering amplitude should show Regge behavior and unitarity would determine the loop corrections order by order.